brandonmpetty/Doxa/README.md

 * Gatos - "Adaptive degraded document image binarization", 2005.
 (Partial)
 * NICK - "Comparison of Niblack inspired Binarization methods for ancient documents", 2009.
 * Su - "Binarization of Historical Document Images Using the Local Maximum and Minimum", 2010.
 * T.R.
-Sing - "A New local Adaptive Thresholding Technique in Binarization", 2011.
+Singh - "A New local Adaptive Thresholding Technique in Binarization", 2011.
 * WAN - "Binarization of Document Image Using Optimum Threshold Modification", 2018.

 **Optimizations**